anyunyay/ITB13-capstone/agricart-admin/SCALING_UPDATE_SUMMARY.md

 - Content will be significantly smaller

 **At 175%+ Display Scaling:**
-- Content will appear at 20% of its original size
+- Content will appear at 40% of its original size
-- This is an 80% reduction in size
+- This is a 60% reduction in size
-- Content will be extremely small (may be too small to read)
+- Content will be quite small but more readable than before

 ### Recommendations